Rivet user manual: Using analysis data

 \subsection{Histogram formats}

 Rivet currently produces output histogram data in the AIDA XML format.
 Most people aren't familiar with AIDA (and we recommend that you remain that way!), and it will disappear entirely from Rivet in version 2.0.
-You will probably wish to cast the AIDA files to a different format for plotting, and for this we supply several scripts.
+If you do not want to use the plotting tools that come with Rivet (cf.\ Sec.~\ref{sec:plotting}), you might wish to cast the AIDA files to a different format for plotting, and for this we supply several scripts.

 \paragraph{Conversion to ROOT}